About Us

 Insistence by Tahsildars / MROs

-Despite being in direct violation of the principles of eGovernance and the ESD Rules, 2011, certain Tahsildars in Telangana continued to threaten and insist that MeeSeva franchisees submit physical copies of all applications at their respective mandal offices.
-If franchisees did not comply, applications would be rejected, leading to significant difficulties for both franchisees and citizens.
-This caused unnecessary delays, operational disruptions, and financial strain on the franchisees, as well as inconvenience for the citizens dependent on these services.
+In violation of eGovernance principles and the ESD Rules, 2011, some Tahsildars in Telangana continued to demand that MeeSeva franchisees submit physical copies of all applications at their mandal offices.
+Franchisees who did not comply risked rejection of applications, causing considerable challenges for both the franchisees and the citizens who rely on these services.
+This requirement resulted in delays, disrupted operations, financial burdens on franchisees, and inconvenience for the public.

-Even after the Telangana MeeSeva Federation (TGMF) submitted several representations to the ESD(MeeSeva) and the CCLA Department, the issue remained unresolved, and the Tahsildars persisted in their demands for physical copies.
-This continued insistence created a bottleneck in the smooth functioning of MeeSeva services.
+Despite multiple appeals by the Telangana MeeSeva Federation (TGMF) to the ESD (MeeSeva) and the CCLA Department, the Tahsildars persisted in their demands, hindering the smooth delivery of MeeSeva services.

-This court order reinforced the importance of digital submissions in line with the eGovernance principles and ensured that the MeeSeva system could continue to operate efficiently and without unnecessary bureaucratic hindrances.
-The decision was a major victory for both the MeeSeva franchisees and the citizens, ensuring that digital service delivery remained the standard and that franchisees were no longer burdened with unnecessary physical documentation requirements.
+This ruling reaffirmed the significance of digital submissions in line with eGovernance standards, ensuring that MeeSeva services could function efficiently without unnecessary bureaucratic obstacles.
+This was a significant win for both franchisees and citizens, protecting digital service delivery as the norm and eliminating the extra burden of submitting physical documents.

-Launch of Financial Support Scheme of Rs 5 Lakhs to Nominees / Family Members of Deceased MeeSeva Franchisees
+Launch of Financial Support Scheme of Rs.
+5 Lakhs for Nominees/Family Members of Deceased MeeSeva Franchisees

 Provided by the Government of Telangana

-The Telangana MeeSeva Federation (TGMF) has highlighted the financial challenges faced by MeeSeva franchisees, whose income is often modest and insufficient to afford private insurance plans or save for future security.
+The Telangana MeeSeva Federation (TGMF) has consistently highlighted the financial vulnerability of MeeSeva franchisees, many of whom operate on modest incomes that make it difficult to afford private insurance or plan for long-term financial security.

-Recognizing this, in November 2018, the Federation has requested the government to consider the establishment of a MeeSeva Franchise Welfare Board, where a small deduction from each transaction processed by the franchisees would contribute towards funding social welfare schemes such as health insurance, life insurance, and other essential benefits for the franchisees.
+In November 2018, recognizing this pressing issue, the Federation formally proposed the establishment of a MeeSeva Franchisee Welfare Board, recommending that a nominal deduction from each transaction be used to fund social welfare initiatives such as life insurance, health insurance, and other essential benefits for franchisees.

-While this agreement addresses the immediate concern of life insurance, the TGMF continues to advocate for the expansion of welfare measures, including health insurance and other social security benefits, to further support the welfare and well-being of MeeSeva franchisees.
+Although this provision addresses the immediate concern of life insurance, the Telangana MeeSeva Federation continues to advocate for broader welfare measures, including health insurance and additional social security benefits, to ensure the long-term well-being and stability of the MeeSeva franchisee community.

 Modifications to ESD Rules, 2011, (yet to be notified) corresponding to Santion of New MeeSeva Centers

-The Telangana MeeSeva Federation (TGMF) is addressing the significant decline in income faced by MeeSeva franchisees, which has been attributed to the growing availability of MeeSeva services through various online and mobile platforms.
-With services now more accessible digitally, the footfall at physical MeeSeva centers has decreased, impacting their revenue.
+The Telangana MeeSeva Federation (TGMF) is actively addressing the significant decline in income faced by MeeSeva franchisees, largely due to the increasing availability of MeeSeva services through online and mobile platforms.
+As digital accessibility grows, physical MeeSeva centers have experienced reduced footfall, directly impacting their revenue streams.

-In response to this situation, the Telangana Government's MeeSeva Franchisee (TGMF) has been urging the government to halt the issuance of new MeeSeva centers without first considering the viability of the existing ones arguing that if new centers are launched without addressing this concern, it could result in intense competition, ultimately leading to the closure of both existing and new centers.
+In response, TGMF has been urging the Telangana government to halt the issuance of new MeeSeva centers until the viability of existing centers is thoroughly assessed.
+The Federation warns that launching new centers without addressing this concern could lead to excessive competition, risking the closure of both current and new franchisees.

-Despite clear instructions from the Principal Secretary of the ITE&C Department to prioritize the viability of existing MeeSeva centers over population-based criteria, some District Authorities had issued notifications for the sanctioning of new centers based solely on population.
-This disregard for the viability of both existing and new centers has caused significant concern among the MeeSeva franchisees.
+Despite clear directives from the Principal Secretary of the ITE&C Department to prioritize the viability of existing centers over population-based criteria, some District Authorities have continued to approve new centers solely based on population metrics.
+This approach has raised significant concerns among franchisees regarding the sustainability of the MeeSeva network.

 Addition of New Services into MeeSeva Platform useful for both Franchisees and Citizens